What I Walked Into: A 73-Page Wake-Up Call

 - Is there a realistic exit strategy if income doesn't materialise?

-3. Identified and Planned for Health & Safety Responsibilities
+3. Identify Health & Safety Responsibilities

 - Are you resourced and trained for the duties the asset brings?